MatrixAI/Polykey-Docs/docs/README.md

 All secrets put into vaults.
 Each vault is a persistent fully-encrypted virtual filesystem with automatic version history.
 Vaults can be shared with other Polykey agents.

-Polykey's secrets management concept provides users with secure commuication and secure computation.
+Polykey's secrets management concept provides users with secure communication and secure computation.

 ### Decentralized Trust